 Take a stroll in Parco Sempione

-Who doesn’t feel like taking a break and enjoy some greenery?
+Who doesn’t feel like taking a break and enjoying some greenery?
 Parco Sempione is a favorite city park easy to reach by metro (line 1-Red and 2-Green), tram and several buses.
 But if you are coming from Sforza Castle, you are already in the park.

 What can you do in Sempione Park?
 Plenty.
-You can go walking, jogging, biking, or even playing basketball and volleyball in the dedicated courts.
+You can go walking, jogging, biking, or even playing basketball and volleyball on the dedicated courts.
 If you decided to visit Milan in 2 days with your family, the kids will love their playground with castles and swings.
 The park includes also an area for dogs, perfect for those traveling to Milan with their pet.

 But that’s not all.
 Every day there are volunteer guides that organize tours to discover the species of plants living in the park, in summer there are plenty of concerts, the evening you can enjoy an aperitif in one of the bars scattered around the park.

-Along with the Sforza Castle, inside Parco Sempione, you can also visit the other historic monuments such as the Branca Tower, the Civic Arena, Palazzo della Triennale, Arco della Pace and the large Aquarium.
+Along with the Sforza Castle, inside Parco Sempione, you can also visit the other historic monuments such as the Branca Tower, the Civic Arena, Palazzo della Triennale, Arco della Pace, and the large Aquarium.

 Milan is famous for being Italy’s fashion city, so if you are into the new trends, take a stroll to the famous shopping streets and get ready to fork out good cash.

 What is the main shopping street in Milan?
 There are many, obviously.
 Head to San Babila square: from there, the most famous Milan shopping streets branch off.
-Enjoy the shops lined up along Via Montenapoleone, the most popular and luxurious, Via della Spiga, Corso Vittorio Emanuele, Via Sant’Andrea and Corso Buenos Aires among the others.
+Enjoy the shops lined up along Via Montenapoleone, the most popular and luxurious, Via della Spiga, Corso Vittorio Emanuele, Via Sant’Andrea and Corso Buenos Aires among others.

 What is Milan famous for shopping?
 The first thing that comes to mind is certainly fashion, so clothes, shoes and accessories of all sorts.
-In Milan, you will find the most luxurious and expensive brands, especially in the main shopping streets.
-But if you don’t want to break your bank, you will also see smaller shops off the main roads selling beautiful and probably more unique pieces.
+In Milan, you will find the most luxurious and expensive brands, especially on the main shopping streets.
+But if you don’t want to break the bank, you will also see smaller shops off the main roads selling beautiful and probably more unique pieces.

 What else should you buy in Milan?
 If you are looking for a touristy gift, around the popular landmarks, you will find the typical souvenirs such as magnets, keyrings, etc. If you are visiting Milan around Christmas time, Panettone is the typical cake.
-Should you do decide to buy one, prefer bakeries to mass distribution stores.
+Should you decide to buy one, prefer bakeries to mass distribution stores.